 Kim is a Certified Public Accountant with extensive experience in the corporate securities industry and the junior mining and technology sectors.
-She has over 20 years of experience as a director and/or officer of a number of public companies listed on the TSXV.
+She has over 25 years of experience as a director and/or officer of a number of public companies listed on the TSXV.

-Ashley Garnot (Director), British Columbia, Canada.
+Ashley Garnot (President and Director), British Columbia, Canada.

-Ashley is a management consultant for public and private companies in the resource and technology sectors, with experience in both the branding and real estate industries.
+Ashley has experience working with public and private companies in the resource and technology sectors, as well as in the branding and real estate industries.
 She has deep expertise managing marketing programs, corporate development, accounting, and financial matters.
 Ashley holds a Canadian Securities Course Certificate from the Canadian Securities Institute and a Property Management and Real Estate Trading Services diploma from the Sauder School of Business (Real Estate Division).